-Rocket Launch: United Launch Alliance Atlas V Cygnus OA-7Mar 19, 2017 10:56 PM Kennedy Space Center Rocket Launch: United Launch Alliance Atlas V Cygnus OA-7
+Rocket Launch: United Launch Alliance Atlas V Cygnus OA-7/CRS-7ULA OA-7/CRS-7 Date: NET March 27 - Time TBD Kennedy Space Center United Launch Alliance Atlas V Cygnus OA-7/CRS-7

 The United Launch Alliance (ULA) Atlas V rocket launches from SLC-41 at Cape Canaveral Air Force Station.
-The Atlas V rocket will carry Orbital ATK’s Cygnus cargo freighter on the seventh operational cargo delivery flight to the International Space Station, known as OA-7.
+The Atlas V rocket will carry Orbital ATK’s Cygnus cargo capsule, the S.S.
+John Glenn, on the seventh operational cargo delivery flight to the International Space Station, known as OA-7/CRS-7.

 Launch date, time, and viewing opportunities are subject to change.
 Launches can be affected by technical and mechanical issues as well as range operations and weather, either in advance or at the last minute.
 Learn more about our Launch Scrub Policy.